Reference Date: 05-September-2016

 FOOD SECURITY SNAPSHOT

-Wheat exports in 2016/17 to decrease from last year following smaller harvest
+Wheat exports in 2016/17 to increase marginally from previous year

-Export prices of wheat increased slightly over last months
+Export prices of wheat declined slightly over past month

-Total cereal exports in the 2016/17 marketing year (July/June) are forecast at 7.2 million tonnes, down 4 percent from the 2015/16 season.
-Of the total, wheat (including wheat flour in grain equivalent), is expected to account for 6.5 million tonnes, down by 400 000 tonnes from the previous year.
+Aggregate cereal exports in the 2016/17 marketing year (July/June) are forecast at 7.7 million tonnes, up marginally from the 2015/16 season.
+Of the total, wheat (including wheat flour in grain equivalent) is expected to account for 7 million tonnes, up by 100 000 tonnes from the previous year.

 With the arrival of the new crop in the market and limited import demand from neighbouring countries, export prices for wheat in Kazakhstan started to decline in August, after several months of growth.
 In August, export quotations were just 1 percent below the previous month’s level but 24 percent below their level of the corresponding period the year before.